FedericoFinocchiaro93/Pathfinder/README.md

 - **Manage Object entries** — full CRUD on all Object instances, regardless of scope
 - Pathfinder uses a dedicated `objectFieldBuilder` to handle complex field type combinations automatically

+#### 📊 Batch Creation from Excel
+- **Drag & drop Excel files** (.xlsx, .xls, .csv) directly into the chat — data is automatically parsed and presented in tabular format
+- **Generate Excel templates** — ask Pathfinder to create a blank template for structures, objects, vocabularies, pages, roles, or users, then fill it and upload
+- **Sequential batch creation** — the AI processes each row one at a time, creating entities in the correct order (e.g. parent pages before child pages)
+- **Progress tracking** — real-time progress messages during batch operations: ✅ per-type completion, 🎉 final summary with counts and errors
+- **Error resilience** — individual row errors don't stop the batch; the AI continues and reports a final error count
+- **Template sheets** — built-in templates in Italian and English for: Structures, Objects, Vocabularies, Pages, Roles, Users

 ---

 ### 🔍 Search & Discover — When You Need It